DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 Let's discuss what this task file is doing.
 Hint: Use the `ansible-doc` command to help you.
 Example: `ansible-doc systemd`.

 Did you spot the `notify` parameter at the end of the file?
+What you see listed under this parameter is called a `handler`.
 [Let's explore handlers :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#handlers-running-operations-on-change)

-In Ansible we call this a `handler` a very cool feature that will trigger the process (start apache2) only if anything changes after the playbook has run.
+Something interesting is going on here.
+The `handlers` are just another set of tasks, for example, `start apache2`, that will trigger a process only if they get `notified`.
+They get `notified` only if anything changes after the playbook has run.
+Another interesting fact is that, regardless of how many tasks throughout the playbook `notify` that particular `handler`, the process of restarting apache2 will be triggered only once.
 Time and resources saving!

-Ok, let's create the handler now.
+Ok, let's create the handlers now.

 #### 7.1.2 Handling apache2 start